-England ready for WXV1 after 'devastating' World Cup
+England ready for WXV after 'devastating' World Cup

 England are currently in a three-day camp before going home to their families, then flying out to New Zealand on Sunday, 8 October.

-They then have ten days of acclimatisation, where they will initially be based at a high-performance centre in Wellington.
+They then have 10 days of acclimatisation, where they will initially be based at a high-performance centre in Wellington.

 It is an England side with a new leadership structure.
 Helena Rowland has been given a vice-captaincy position, with Deacon acknowledging they need more leadership in the backs.